 • Older content can often be improved through updates, consolidation, better internal links, or clearer next steps before the site needs more brand-new pages.

-• Directory and citation listings can help synchronize your NAP data, core services, and location signals back to your brand.
+• Directory and citation listings help connect NAP data, location signals, and core services back to the brand.

 How Do SEO, AEO, GEO, Local SEO, & AIO Work Together?